When you are about to plan your visit to Athens, you should be aware of the following facts:

 During Winter, somone could combine a Christmas visit and New Years’ Eve in Athens, with also wonderful menus in Athens hotels, but not only that.
 In Athens you should visit Plaka’s Apocrea festivals and parties, where Bacchus’ parties take place.

 Spring is a must for an Orthodox Easter and special celebration, not only focused in Plaka, but all around Greece is a magnificent event to watch.
+Even Greece’s Independence day on March 25th is celebrated specially in Athens and Plaka.

 Historical Athens’ old center, Plaka, is widely considered to be an open museum comprising countless classical, roman, medieval and modern icons and monuments.
 Plaka, also known as the “Neighbourhood of Gods” took its name after a large white marble stone that was once situated in the famous area named “Kydathinaeon meets Adrianou”.
 It is widely believed that the marble that paves Kydathineon street originates from the very stone.